Nordgaren/stealth-win/README.md

 #### Environment Variables
 STEALTH_NO_BUILD_SCRIPT

-You can set `STEALTH_NO_BUILD_SCRIPT` to anything and it will cancel the build script when cargo check is run.
+You can set `STEALTH_NO_BUILD_SCRIPT` to anything and it will cancel the build script portion of the crate.
 This is useful when you have an IDE that wil run cargo check every time you save a file, as to not build a whole new PE every time you save.
-I only know how to do this easily for VSCode Rust Analyzer crate.
+I only know how to do this automatically when cargo check is run, for VSCode Rust Analyzer plugin.

-Go to extensions -> Rust Analyzer ⚙ -> Extension Settings -> Search: `@ext:rust-lang.rust-analyzer check` ->
+Go to extensions -> `Rust Analyzer ⚙` -> `Extension Settings` -> `Search: "@ext:rust-lang.rust-analyzer check"` ->
-"Rust-analyzer > Check:Extra Env" -> Edit in settings.json and add this to the json file.
+`Rust-analyzer > Check:Extra Env` -> `Edit in settings.json` and add this to the json file.
 ```json
 "rust-analyzer.check.extraEnv": {
 "STEALTH_NO_BUILD_SCRIPT" : "true"